vikrantmehta123/iitm-pdsa-leet-code/Week 4.md

 🔍 Problem Understanding:

-We have a list of prerequisites where each pair `prerequisites[i] = [a_i, b_i]` means that you need to complete `b_i` before taking `a_i`.
-In simpler terms, `a_i` depends on `b_i`.
+We have a list of prerequisites where each pair $prerequisites[i] = [a_i, b_i]$ means that you need to complete $b_i$ before taking $a_i$.
+In simpler terms, $a_i$ depends on $b_i$.
 How can we convert this into a graph?

-Now, the big question: how do we find a sequence of courses that respects all the dependencies? 🤔 Which algorithm should you use?
+And, the big question: how do we find a sequence of courses that respects all the dependencies? 🤔 Which algorithm should we use?

 We can use topological sorting to get this sequence.

-If `b_i` needs to be completed before `a_i`, we add a directed edge from `b_i` to `a_i`.
+If $b_i$ needs to be completed before $a_i$, we add a directed edge from $b_i \rightarrow a_i$.
 Note the direction of the edge.
 For this problem, we are converting the `prerequisites` array into graph using adjacency matrix.
 Once we have converted this problem into a graph problem, we can use the topological sorting.

-When could we say that we have successfully found the sequence of courses satisfying the dependencies?
+**Question:** When would we say that we have successfully found the sequence of courses satisfying the dependencies?

 When we the sequence includes all the courses, and no course is left.
 If a course is left out, there’s likely a cycle or unresolved dependency.

 #### 💻 Code Implementation: